Jodocus Hondius: Biography

 Hondius was born in Wakken and grew up in Ghent.
 In his early years he established himself as an engraver, instrument maker and globe maker.
 In 1584 he moved to London with his sister Jacomina to escape religious difficulties in Flanders.
-In 1587 in London he married Colette van den Keere, daughter of Hendrik, an engraver of metal type, and collaborated with her brother Pieter, also a mapmaker and engraver.
+In 1587 in London he married Colette van den Keere (sometimes known as Colette Hondius), daughter of Hendrik, an engraver of metal type, and collaborated with her brother Pieter, also a mapmaker and engraver.

 While in England, Hondius was instrumental in publicizing the work of Francis Drake, who had made a circumnavigation of the world in the late 1570s.
-In particular, in 1589 Hondius produced a now famous map of the bay of New Albion, where Drake briefly established a settlement on the west coast of North America.
-Hondius's map was based on journal and eyewitness accounts of the trip and has long fuelled speculation about the precise location of Drake's landing, now thought to be at Drakes Estero in California.
+In particular, in 1589 Hondius produced a now famous map of the bay of New Albion, where Drake briefly established a settlement on the west coast of North America at Drake's Cove, California.
 Hondius is also thought to be the artist of several well-known portraits of Drake that are now in the National Portrait Gallery in London.
-Also Hondius had engraved charts in the Mariners Mirrour (1588) and the first English globes, those of Emery Molynex completed in 1592.
+Also Hondius had engraved charts in the Mariners Mirrour (1588) and the gores for the first English globes, those of Emery Molyneux completed in 1592.

-In 1593 he, accompanied his wife and Pieter van der Keere, moved to Amsterdam where he remained until the end of his life.
+In 1593, accompanied by his wife and Pieter van der Keere, he moved to Amsterdam where he remained until the end of his life.
 In co-operation with the Amsterdam publisher Cornelis Claesz in 1604 he purchased the plates of Gerard Mercator's Atlas from Mercator's grandson.
 Mercator's work had languished in comparison to the rival Theatrum Orbis Terrarum by Ortelius.
 Hondius republished Mercator's work with 36 additional maps (which were added to 107 original maps), including several which he himself had produced.
 Despite the addition of his own contributions, Hondius gave Mercator full credit as the author of the work, listing himself as the publisher.
 Hondius's new edition of Mercator's work was a great success, selling out after a year.
 Hondius later published a second edition, as well as a pocket version Atlas Minor.
 The maps have since become known as the "Mercator/Hondius series".
 Hondius was a cousin of Abraham Goos, and he taught Goos mapmaking and engraving.

 In the French edition of the Atlas Minor we find one of the first instances of a thematic map using map symbols.
 This is a map entitled Designatio orbis christiani (1607) showing the dispersion of major religions.

 Hondius used copper plates to print John Speed's atlas The Theatre of the Empire of Great Britaine, which was published in 1611/2.